And there are many reviews of earplugs to choose from, with the ‘best’ products even claiming their electronic technology cancels out the noise.

 I’m sure you’d agree breathing has its merits… and our understanding of the importance of sufficient quality sleep is improving.

 Stay with me…

 I get it.
-Because the need is NOW, you’re going to try earplugs regardless.
-So look for some that have proof of effect.
+Because the need is NOW, you’re going to try earplugs.
+Perhaps as some sort of interim measure?

 In the UK, the British Standards Institute have a quality ‘kitemark’ for earplugs BS EN 352-2:2020, which:

 Then get serious and consult a sleep-trained professional:

 When ear plugs, self-help and pillows aren’t cutting it – it’s time to get serious.

 A sleep-trained pharmacist can direct you to the most appropriate expert to help you stop snoring.